 Phone: (972) 925-5612

 Fax: (972) 925-5781

 The fiber-optic network system is secured by a 10+year lease and cost the District $2M less annually than the systems it replaces.
-One of the first systems to be layered on the new network includes 17,000 Wireless Access Points, the largest K12 wireless in the state.
+One of the first systems to be layered on the new network includes over 23,000 Wireless Access Points, the largest K12 wireless in the state.